 Once this dries it will be clear and stops the concrete from sucking out the moisture from your paintwork making it flake and peel away.

 Painting Your Concrete Steps

-When it comes to painting your concrete steps you must use non-slip paint because once it rains masonry paint becomes very slippery (
+When it comes to painting your concrete steps you must use non-slip paint because once it rains masonry paint becomes very slippery (see below).

 You can use a roller or a large paintbrush do not use a sprayer because the paint is to thick and will just clog up your sprayer.